archangel/archangel_legacy/README.md

 ## Updating

-Subsequent updates can be done by bumping the version in your Gemfile then adding the new migrations
+Subsequent updates can be done by bumping the version in your application Gemfile, then installing new migrations

 ```
 $ bundle exec rake archangel:install:migrations